gicentre/prettier-plugin-elm/README.md

   --></a>
 </p>

-## WORK IN PROGRESS

 Please note that the [plugin ecosystem in Prettier](https://prettier.io/docs/en/plugins.html) is still beta, which may make <nobr>`prettier-plugin-elm`</nobr> not ready for production use yet.

 ---

-This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal interface to all your code formatting needs.
+This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal interface to code formatting regardless of its language.
-In addition to dealing with `.elm` files via Prettier API, this plugin helps you format Elm code blocks inside markdown files.
+In addition to dealing with `.elm` files via Prettier API, this plugin lets you format Elm code blocks inside markdown files.
 For example

 <!-- prettier-ignore -->
 ````md